Toonami (Asia)

 Toonami was an Asian television channel that was launched on 1 December 2012.
-It was operated and distributed in Asia by Turner Broadcasting System Asia Pacific, Inc., a subsidiary of Warner Bros.
+It was operated and distributed in Asia by Turner Broadcasting System Asia Pacific, Inc., (now known as Warner Bros.
+Discovery Asia-Pacific) a subsidiary of Warner Bros.
 Discovery.
 It was named after the programming block seen in the U.S, using the logo introduced in 2004 but with different branded promos.

-The channel ceased operations on 31 March 2018, after which the channel space created in 2005 by the original version of Boomerang ceased to exist.
+It was announced at Twitter (now X), The channel ceased operations on 31 March 2018, due to low ratings or other reason after which the channel space created in 2005 by the original version of Boomerang ceased to exist.

+All Toonami programs have been moved from Cartoon Network, HBO Max & Netflix (Wakfu only).